codefresh-io/onprem/multiple-builders.md

 increment cf-builder-{n}  for every new builder instance (can be as much as nodes in the cluster), then apply yamls with `kubectl apply -f filename.yaml`

-check that new builders are registered by checking `AdminManagement-->Nodes`
+check that all new builders are registered by visiting `AdminManagement-->Nodes`

 example yamls of an additional builder can be found in examples dir.